BBC publishes whistleblowing policy for staff and freelancers

 Another update in the plan is that programmes have been selected for the first internal content reviews, which will assess editorial standards and culture including impartiality, freedom of expression, diversity of voices, accuracy, fairness and trust.

-The programmes chosen are BBC Breakfast News, Countryfile and the morning radio news programmes in Scotland, Wales and Northern Ireland.
+The programmes chosen are BBC Breakfast, Countryfile and the morning radio news programmes in Scotland, Wales and Northern Ireland.

 The BBC said these selections have not been made because of particular impartiality concerns.